MoralisWeb3/unity-web3-game-kit/README.md

 The _**MoralisLiveQueryController**_ is a singleton object and so is available anywhere within your application.
 The first parameter ("Hero" above") is a key that you can use to retrieve a subscription (to check its status for example) or to remove a subscription.

-By using the The _**MoralisLiveQueryController**_ object you do not need to worry about properly closing or disposing of your scubscriptions as this wrapper object handles all of that for you.
+By using the The _**MoralisLiveQueryController**_ object you do not need to worry about properly closing or disposing of your subscriptions as this wrapper object handles all of that for you.

 ### Live Query Callbacks Explained.
 Callbacks are used to handle the events emitted by a subscription.
-You can set the callbacks directly agains a subscription.
-However it is usually cleaner to seperate these from the main code.
+You can set the callbacks directly against a subscription.
+However it is usually cleaner to separate these from the main code.
 To facilitate this we have included the _**MoralisLiveQueryCallbacks**_ object.
 This optional object can be passed to the subscription.
 #### Example MoralisLiveQueryCallbacks Use
 ```
 MoralisLiveQueryCallbacks<Hero> callbacks = new MoralisLiveQueryCallbacks<Hero>();